edtechr/hexagonsDemo/README.md

          - '7': orange

     *The drawing steps are ordered from the first step to the last step starting with 0.
-    The 0-step stands for for the initial board state (i.e., a blank board) prior to the first set of instructions, hence, does not consists of any instruction (the instruction element is "NONE"). <br/>
+    The 0-step stands for the initial board state (i.e., a blank board) prior to the first set of instructions, hence, does not consists of any instruction (the instruction element is actually "NONE").

-    Note that the length of the drawing proceudre (i.e., number of drawing steps) does not refer to the 0-step (e.g., a 6-length drawing procedure consists of 6 drawing steps from 1 to 6 in addition to the 0-step).
+    Note that the length of a drawing proceudre (i.e., number of drawing steps) does not refer to the 0-step (e.g., a drawing procedure in length of 6 consists of 6 drawing steps nubered from 1 to 6 _in addition_ to the 0-step). <br>
+    trial

 ## Citation